clicon/clixon-docs/nacm.rst

 Clixon implements the `Network Configuration Access Control Model
 <http://www.rfc-editor.org/rfc/rfc8341.txt>`_ (NACM / RFC8341).
-NACM rpc and datanode access validation is supported, but not outigoing notifications.
+NACM rpc and datanode access validation is supported, not outgoing notifications.

 Config options
 ==============
-A couple of config options control files related to the backend, as follows:
+The following configuration options are related to NACM:

 CLICON_NACM_MODE
-  NACM mode is either: disabled, internal, or external.
-Default: disabled.
+  NACM mode is either: `disabled`, `internal`, or `external`.
+Default: `disabled`.

 CLICON_NACM_FILE
   If NACM mode is external, this file contains the NACM config.

 CLICON_NACM_CREDENTIALS
-  Verify NACM user credentials with unix socket peer cred.
-This means nacm user must match unix user accessing the backend socket.
-Credentials are either: none, exact or except.
+  Verify NACM user credentials with unix socket peer credentials.
+This means that a NACM user must match a UNIX user accessing ``CLIXON_SOCK``.
+Credentials are either: `none`, `exact` or `except`.
 Default: `except`.

 CLICON_NACM_RECOVERY_USER
    RFC8341 defines a 'recovery session' as outside its scope.
 Clixon defines this user as having special admin rights to exempt from all access control enforcements.